Integrating HTML5 video with your website

 Use for the webm mime type:

 Videos can be pretty large when it comes to size.
 So be aware that you might require separate ftp software to upload them to your server.
 The Firefox fireftp add-on works well, when you look after a free solution.
 You can also use Filezilla, which is also free of charge.

 If you are using Wordpress, the disadvantage of an FTP client is that the videos are not registered in the media library, which makes it not visible within the Wordpress media manager.
 So you have to remember the url to your videos in some way.

 Another way of making it possible to upload larger videos is to ask your web administrator to increase the upload size to f.e.
 100 Mb.

 We need more space

-To be sure, we decided to do the last.
-But what does it mean to your required space?
-All formats consume about the same amount of space, so you have to triple the required amount of disc space for every video.
+To be sure we decided to do the latter.
+But be aware that all video formats consume about the same amount of disk space so you have to triple the required amount of disc space for every video.

-Sample of a HTML5 video versus Youtube
+Sample of a HTML5 video versus a video service (Youtube, Vimeo)